Illustration of a red cow

-Akabeko is a traditional craft with a cute swaying neck.
-Many people may know it because of its distinctive appearance and name.
+Akabeko is a traditional craft with a cute, swaying neck.
+Many people are familiar with its distinctive appearance and name

-However, there are probably few people who can answer questions such as ``Why is it called Akabeko?'' and ``Why was Akabeko born?''
-Therefore, this time we will explain the origin and history of Akabeko, which is famous in Fukushima Prefecture.
+However, there are probably not many people who can answer questions such as "Why is it called Akabeko?" and "Why was Akabeko created?"
+So, this time we will explain the origin and history of Akabeko, which is famous in Fukushima Prefecture

-``Beko'' in Akabeko refers to cow in the dialect of the Aizu region.
-It is called Red Beko because it looks like a red cow.
+The "beko" in Akabeko means cow in the Aizu dialect.
+It is called Akabeko because it looks like a red cow

 Akabeko is not just a folk craft!
 What is its role?